 The cabinets in this unit are constructed on site at the Newmar production facility.
 Oak hardwood cabinets with raised panel double arched doors may be standard throughout the unit.
-The decor options that may be available are frosted maple, cherry, and pecan maple hardwood cabinets.
+The decor options that are available include cherry hardwood cabinets, pecan maple hardwood cabinets, and summer maple hardwood cabinets.
 All decors have brass door and drawer handles.
 These give the interior an added touch of class.